NYC Child Pornography Lawyer

 When explaining the seriousness of these charges, prosecutors often point to studies that suggest that an offender who compulsively seeks out pornographic depictions of multiple children, usually by downloading multiple files on the Internet, has a significantly increased likelihood of reoffending.

-Attorney for Child Pornography in NYC
+Lawyers for Child Pornography in NYC

 If you were accused of being in possession of child pornography in Manhattan or the surrounding areas of New York City then contact an experienced criminal defense attorney at Greco Neyland, PC.
 We provide our clients an aggressive defense at every stage of the case.
 Never speak to the police until after you have sought out experienced legal counsel.